 The attorneys at Francis Mailman Soumilas, P.C. are ready to help you sue Equifax for unresolved credit report errors.
 Get your free case review and call us toll-free at 1-877-735-8600 today.

-The following are cases or complaints filed by Francis Mailman Soumilas, P.C.
+The following are recent Equifax cases filed by Francis Mailman Soumilas, P.C..